antaldaniel/dataandlyrics/content/post/2020-12-15-alternative-recommendations/index.md

 <iframe width="710" height="410" src="https://www.youtube.com/embed/FLoR2Spftwg?cc_load_policy=1&origin=http://dataandlyrics.com&cc_lang_pref=en" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 *Zondag met Lubach on Dutch public broadcaster VPRO.
-Click settings sign to change language of the captions.*
+Click settings sign to change the language of the captions.*

 The problem with such hyper-personalized media is that they leave no room for public activities.
 Public broadcasters, which had a monopoly to television broadcasting in most European countries until the early 1990s, for example, were aiming to air a diversity of news, knowledge and access to local culture.
 Many countries on all continents have maintained `local content guidelines` for broadcasting on public, commercial and community television and radio channels, for example, local music and films, and reliable news as a public service.
 Personalized media-, social media- and streaming platforms do not have such obligations.